getyoti/yoti-python-sdk/README.md

 # Yoti Python SDK #

 Welcome to the Yoti Python SDK.
-This repo contains the tools and step by step instructions you need to quickly integrate your Golang back-end with Yoti so that your users can share their identity details with your application in a secure and trusted way.
+This repo contains the tools and step by step instructions you need to quickly integrate your Python back-end with Yoti so that your users can share their identity details with your application in a secure and trusted way.

 ## Table of Contents